We treat a patient every minute,

 In contemporary wars, 90% of victims are civilians – men, women and children whose only crime is finding themselves in the wrong place at the wrong time.
 We know them well: we see them every day in our hospitals.

 We care for people

-Therefore, we provide our patients with a safe, clean, beautiful, and well-kept environment, with modern, efficient, and environmentally-friendly facilities, guaranteeing three meals a day…
+Therefore, we provide our patients with a safe, clean, beautiful, and well-kept environment, with modern, efficient, and environmentally-friendly facilities, which guarantee three meals a day.

 We provide training and employment opportunities

-By sharing experience and knowledge, we want to promote the growth and sustainability of national health systems.
+By sharing experience and knowledge, we want to promote the growth and sustainability of national healthcare systems.

 We pursue a human rights-based medicine

 We bring healthcare of excellence to Africa

 Free treatment and medical excellence are the foundations of the healthcare model that the members of our network are working to implement in their countries.